News

 New Commissioned Burnt Offering

 Reproductions of drawings from my Collective Action series were installed through April 15 in this tiny reproduction of a carriage-house gallery, curated by Colleen Keefe and Andrea Wohl Keefe.
-The online exhibition can be viewed here
+The online exhibition can be viewed here2022 Year in Review

 In 2020, I moved my studio back into my West Philadelphia home after five wonderful years at the 1241 Carpenter St studios.
 In this time, I've developed a number of new bodies of work in drawing, broadly defined: